lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/configsettings.html.md

 pageOrder: 3
 ```

-# OpenTV 5 Application Developer’s Guide
+# Application Developer’s Guide

 ## Overview

 ### Audience

-This document is intended for developers using OpenTV5 to create HTML
+This document is intended for developers using XXXX to create HTML
 applications.
 The reader is expected to be familiar with the JavaScript
 programming language, HTML, CSS, and general object-oriented software
 programming principles.